US Coast Guard working to rescue 20 people trapped on floating ice on Lake Erie - KESQ

 The Coast Guard said a sheet of floating ice broke away while the individuals were snowmobiling.

-Authorities are using a Coast Guard Station Marblehead airboat and Air Station Detroit helicopter to rescue the stranded group, the tweet said.
-A good Samaritan with an airboat is also assisting with the operation.
+Authorities are using a Coast Guard Station Marblehead airboat and an Air Station Detroit helicopter to rescue the stranded group, the tweet said.
+A “good Samaritan” with an airboat is also assisting with the operation.

+The National Weather Service had warned earlier on Twitter that increased wind could cause ice to break away from the lake’s shore.

+“You are urged to stay off the ice on Lake Erie as there is the possibility that the ice will drift away from shore,” the tweet said.
+“Dangerous ice conditions could develop causing people to become trapped on the ice.”

 This is a developing story.